TrixySnow/gitops-observability-stack/README.md

 ---

-## Grafana Access (Demo)
+## Grafana Access

-Grafana is enabled to allow **interactive exploration of metrics and logs** as part of this demo.
+Grafana is enabled to allow **interactive exploration of metrics and logs** when evaluating or reviewing the observability platform.

+Grafana access requires a pre-created Kubernetes Secret (`grafana-admin`), as described in the installation guide.

-Authentication is intentionally simplified to reduce bootstrap friction and keep the focus on **GitOps structure and observability design**, not identity management.
+Authentication is intentionally externalized to keep the GitOps layer clean and avoid storing credentials in Git.

 ### Admin Credentials